schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ### About VLANs and Switch Choice

-A a 802.1Q-capable switch with properly configured VLANs is required.
-Check my [Router on a Stick VLAN Configuration guide (TODO)]() if you want to see an example setup with a [Mikrotik](https://mikrotik.com/) switch.
+A 802.1Q-capable switch with properly configured VLANs is required.
+Check my [router on a stick VLAN configuration guide](/posts/router-on-a-stick-vlan-configuration-with-swos-on-the-mikrotik-crs328-24p-4s+rm-switch) to see an example setup with a [Mikrotik](https://mikrotik.com/) switch.

 ### VLAN Definitions

 Typically, the `LAN` port also carries the VLAN traffic and functions as [trunk port](https://www.techopedia.com/definition/27008/trunk-port).
 For the Deciso DEC630, it's the `igb0` port.
-It is selected as parent interface for all VLANs in the next steps.
+We choose it as the parent interface for all VLANs in the following steps.

 ![Screenshot of VLAN configurations](vlan-configuration.png)